If you’re wondering how to raise a confident child, you’re not alone.

 13. Acknowledge their disappointment

-Let’s face it: Life is full of disappointments.
+Let’s face it: life is full of disappointments.
 You can’t shield your children from the discouragement they’ll feel at times.

 14. Help them to look outside themselves

-Once they realise that life is about making a difference in the world, and how they can contribute and serve others, their mindset will shift.
+Once they understand that life is about making a difference in the world and helping others, their mindset will shift.
+They’ll spend more time thinking about how they can contribute and less time on their insecurities.

 15. Do things with them, not for them

-Encourage them to treat others with respect, get them involved in decision making, and celebrate their victories.
+Give them responsibilities rather than rescuing them.
+Encourage them to treat others with respect.
+Get them involved in making decisions and celebrate their victories.